 Suggested Countries and Programmes

-- Europe such as Italy, the Netherlands, Slovakia, and Spain.
+- European countries such as Italy, the Netherlands, Slovakia, and Spain.
 You'll have to have the appropriate work visas to work in Europe if you aren't from an EU country.

 - Japan has an instructor's visa and the JET programme.
 There is also a Specialist in Humanities/International Relations work visa but you will have to prove a degree or 3 years of related experience.